sadanandpai/javascript-code-challenges/challenges/collections-challenges.md

 <br />

-#### Q8
-### Generate an array of objects with properties id and full name from an array of objects where each object will have id, firstname and lastname
+### Q. Generate an array of objects with properties id and full name from an array of objects where each object will have id, firstname and lastname

 - To manipulate array of objects `map` method can be used